IdentityPython/pyFF/README.rst

 Features
 ========

-* Pluggable "pipelines" for processing SAML metadata
+* Fully customizable processing pipelines in yaml.
-* Signature validation and creation
+* Easy to retrieve, analyze, transform, sign and publish SAML metadata.
-* Support for using PKCS#11 tokens for signing
+* Operate in batch or online mode using embedded HTTP server.
-* Certificate expiration checking and reporting
+* Provide a full MDX implementation.
-* Fast parallel fetching of multiple streams
+* Make use of PKCS#11 tokens and HSMs for key protection.
-* Integrated discovery service in part based on RA21.org P3W project
+* Fully compatible with `thiss.io discovery service <https://thiss.io>`_.
-* Support for eIDAS metadata service list format
+* Fully compatible with `mdq-browser frontend app <https://github.com/SUNET/mdq-browser>`_.

 Dependencies
 ============